apollographql/apollo/docs/source/tutorial/schema.md

 }
 ```

-This represents a mission.
-A `name` and `missionPatch` are details needed for a mission.
+This represents a mission that requires a `name` and `missionPatch` details.

 ```js
 type Rocket {